 Images (from the top)

-These sombre paintings suggest that Romney may have taken a dislike to his sitters.
-William languishes and pouts in an awkward, graceless pose while Beckford has all the self-consequence of a strutting cock-pheasant.
-They are in striking contrast with the flamboyant portraits of Beckford and the young Alexander Hamilton that Reynolds painted in 1782.
+Romney’s pair of sombre paintings suggest that he may have taken a dislike to his sitters.
+They are in striking contrast with the flamboyant portraits of Beckford and the young Alexander Hamilton that Joshua Reynolds painted in 1782.

 ____________